 This is the reason why Nirjala Ekadashi is also called Bhimseni Ekadashi and Pandav Ekadashi.
 This has since served as a solution for anyone who is unable to fast as per the customs.

-Many people think it is easier to keep one fast rather than keeping 25 fasts a year.
+Many people think it is easier to keep one fast rather than keep 25 fasts a year.
 But this is not easy either.
 Nirjala Ekadashi is annually remarked in the month of Trivikarma which is the hottest month of the year.

 What Can We Eat For Nirjala Ekadashi Fast?